10 Questions to Ask a Mortgage Lender & Why They’re Important

 Shopping for a mortgage can be tough if you do not know what you are looking for.
 And since you will be repaying this loan for a considerable part of your life, it helps to do thorough research and ensure that you understand all the terms and conditions before you sign the dotted line.
-In this article, we outline the ten critical questions you should ask your prospective mortgage lender before settling on a plan.
+In this article, we outline what questions to ask a mortgage lender before settling on a plan.

 1. Which Mortgage Is Ideal For Me?